justincervantes/strategy-pattern/README.md

 - What if your calculator implement Kelvin and Rankine.
 What did you have to change?
 Do you still like your solution?
 - Is OOP forced in this example?
 Is there a better, less complex way to solve this without using `if` statements?
 If so, how?
-- Is there an area of our codebase that we could improve by using this kind of modeling?
+- Is there an area of a codebase you maintain that we could improve by using this kind of modeling?
 - What is the balance between OOP and Functional Programming?